EpicCash/epic-payment-processor/README.md

 For Epic Pay, the following steps are required to process a payment:

+* Scan QRcode from Merchant 'Terminal' (tablet or PC)
 * Parse string into 3 data elements by delimeter (*)
 * Epic Receive address * Invoice Number * Amount
-* Calculate fiat currency value of amount and append to Invoice/Memo
+* Calculate fiat currency value of amount and append to Invoice for On-Chain Memo
 * Jump to Send page
 * Autofill the Send Address, On-Chain Memo, Amount